 For example, if the date of service on a claim was 12.27.13 and the claim is processed on 1.3.14, then the Medicaid NCCI edit files with a version date of 1.1.14 must be used in processing the claim.
 However, Medicaid NCCI edits with an effective date of 1.1.14 contained in the Medicaid NCCI edit files with a version date of 1.1.14 must not be applied to that claim.
-Medicaid NCCI edits with a deletion date before 12.27.13 contained in the Medicaid NCCI edit files with a deletion date before 12.27.13 contained in the Medicaid NCCI edit files with a deletion date before 12.27.13 contained in the Medicaid NCCI edit files with a version date of 1.1.14 must also not be applied to the claim.
+Medicaid NCCI edits with a deletion date before 12.27.13 contained in the Medicaid NCCI edit files with a version date of 1.1.14 must also not be applied to the claim.